 Challenging and rewarding are terms that best describe the PADI Rescue Diver course.
 Learning to prevent and manage problematic situations prior to and during dives, knowing that you can help others if needed, while becoming more confident in your skills as a diver are some of the achievements of this course.
 Plus, this course is serious fun!
 Many divers say this is the best course they’ve ever taken.

 What do you learn as a PADI Rescue Diver?

 PADI Rescue Divers learn to look beyond themselves and consider the safety and well-being of other divers.
-Although this course is challenging, it is a rewarding.
+Although this course is a challenging one, it is a rewarding step.

 How does the course work?